stepansnigirev/ArduinoSerialToEthernet/README.md

 There are two sketches in the folder: `serial_to_ethernet` and `serial_to_ethernet_hardcoded`.

 A full (not hardcoded) version uses [this library](https://github.com/stepansnigirev/ArduinoEEPROMAnything) as a dependency, as my Arduino IDE does not have a EEPROM.put and EEPROM.get methods (If you are unlucky to use Arduino board from arduino.org, you will have the same issue).
-So you need to download this library and put it to your `Documents/Arduino/libraries/` folder.
+So, you need to download this library and put it to your `Documents/Arduino/libraries/` folder.

-A hardcoded version does not use any dependencies but also can not be remotely re-configured.
+A hardcoded version does not use any dependencies but also cannot be remotely re-configured.
 So choose which one you want to use, but I would recommend the full configurable version.

 #### Ethernet.h or Ethernet2.h?

 Depending on the chip that is used in your board / Ethernet shield, you will need to use either `Ethernet.h` or `Ethernet2.h` library.

-If you know what library to use to make network on your board working, just comment/uncomment corresponding lines in the begining of the sketch.
+If you know what library to use to make network on your board working, just comment/uncomment corresponding lines in the beginning of the sketch.

-To figure out which one works for you I would recommend first to upload to your board an example sketch (for example `ChatServer`) from both libraries and check wich one will work.
+To figure out which one works for you I would recommend first to upload to your board an example sketch (for example `ChatServer`) from both libraries and check which one will work.

 #### Network configuration